 When making ghee, an extended cooking time removes all of the moisture from the butterfat and browns the milk solids.
 This gives ghee it’s distinctively nutty taste.
 Milk solids are then strained out, and you’re left with liquid gold aka ghee.

 Ghee vs Butter

-If you cook it longer, the milk will caramelize and become solid.
+If you cook it long enough, the milk will caramelize and become solid.
 Once you remove the milk solids, the remaining oil is ghee.

-Ghee is super popular in Indian Cuisines because of it’s rich nutty flavor.
-One of our favorite low carb Indian recipes is this butter chicken recipe.
-We also put together a post with our 15 favorite low carb Indian recipes.
+Ghee is popular in Middle Eastern and Indian cuisine because of its rich nutty flavor.
+For example, it’s delicious in one of our favorite low carb Indian recipes: butter chicken!
+(And if you’re like us and can’t get enough Indian food, take a look at our article with our 15 favorite low carb Indian recipes!)

-- Ghee is more calorie dense than butter, ghee having ~120 calories per tablespoon while butter has ~105 calories.
+- Ghee is more calorie dense than butter.
+Ghee has about 120 calories per tablespoon while butter has about 105 calories per tablespoon.

 - Ghee has a higher smoke point than butter, so it doesn’t oxidize as easily (485F vs 350F).

 - Ghee is lactose-free, which is good if you have if you have dairy allergies or sensitivities.

 - Ghee has a longer shelf life than butter.